 It is recommended that the patch be applied on opposite sides of the body from day to day— and be immediately replaced if the patch should fall off.
 Application of the patch requires adult supervision.

 Daytrana is very similar to other common ADHD treatment drugs in its microbiological structure.
 Like other ADHD drugs, Daytrana is a stimulant.
-Classified as Schedule II controlled substances, stimulants are considered to be habit-forming (meaning they can lead to physical tolerance and dependence over time).
+Classified as Schedule II controlled substances, stimulants are considered to be habit-forming (meaning they can lead to dependence and tolerance over time).
 Because Daytrana is a transdermal patch, it is often a recommended alternative for children who struggle to take oral medication.

 What Is Daytrana?